 Where N is the number of molecules in the sample and k is another constant of proportionality.
 The studies performed on k suggest that the value of k remains the same for all the gasses and is defined as the Boltzmann constant denoted as kb.

 This implies that, if P, V and T are the same, the number of molecules in the system N is the same.
 This proves the Avogadro’s hypothesis that for a unit volume of gasses at a fixed temperature and pressure, the number of molecules per unit volume of the gas is the same.
 For 22.4 liters of gas at standard temperature and pressure, this number is equal to 6.023 × 1023, which is known as the Avogadro’s number.
 This amount of a substance is termed as the 1 mole of that substance i.e., 6.023 × 1023 atoms of oxygen are termed as 1 mole of the oxygen atom.

 This has been further proven by the kinetic theory of gasses.
 As per the gas equation suggested by the kinetic theory of gasses, PV=nRT , where n is the number of moles of gasses, R is the universal constant with a value equal to 8.314 Jmol-1K-1 and T is the temperature in Kelvin.

-To learn more about the behavior of gasses and other related topics, download Byju’s The Learning App.
+Stay tuned with Byju’s to learn more about the behaviour of gasses and other related topics.

 |CBSE Physics Syllabus Class 6||CBSE Physics Syllabus Class 7||CBSE Physics Syllabus Class 8||CBSE Physics Syllabus Class 9||CBSE Physics Syllabus Class 10|